 The budget may be amended by the governing body.

 Expenditures may not legally exceed budgeted appropriations at the fund level.
-During the year, no funds exceeded the legal level of control and no supplementary appropriations were necessary.
+During the year, no funds exceeded the legal level of control and one supplementary appropriation was approved.

 COMBINING AND INDIVIDUAL FUND FINANCIAL STATEMENTS AND SCHEDULES